Qrtr-ai/claude-yolo/README.md

 - Detects if you're inside or outside the container
 - Starts the devcontainer if not running
 - Runs Claude with `--dangerously-skip-permissions` inside the container

+**NOTE**: This script can run from anywhere.
+I copied it to `~/opt/bin/claude` which is on my `PATH` so I can run it from anywhere and it will automatically run in a devcontainer if you have one in your project.

 ### With Chrome DevTools Integration